murchlab/analyzer/README.md

 Python code for

 * Reading data from the instruments
-* Analyzing and processing the measurement data
+* Analyzing the measurement data

-## Data visualization
+## Visualization of the measurement record

 <img src="images/quantum_trajectory_sequence.png" width="600">